Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Numerical Evaluation

-\section{NUMERICAL EVALUATION}
+\section{Numerical Evaluation}

-In this section, we numerically evaluate the performance of the preprocessing decoder.
+In this section, we comprehensively evaluate the performance of the preprocessing decoder.
+We primarily evaluate our method on BB codes, a representative family of QLDPC codes.
 Section~\ref{Setup and Workflow} describes the evaluation procedure and experimental setup.
-In Section~\ref{Iteration Count and Decoding Time}, we assess the improvement in decoding latency, while Section~\ref{Logical Error Rates} focuses on the accuracy performance.
-Section~\ref{Convergence Probability and OSD Runtime} evaluates the convergence rate and the reduction in OSD runtime, serving also as a complement to the observations in Section~\ref{Logical Error Rates}.
+In Section~\ref{Iteration Count and Decoding Time}, we assess the improvements in decoding latency and accuracy under a uniform circuit-level noise model across several representative baselines.
+To further demonstrate the robustness of preprocessing decoder, Section~\ref{Realistic Noise Model} considers a more realistic circuit-level noise model with biased error rates.
+In Section~\ref{hardware}, we evaluate the FPGA implementation of preprocessing decoder in terms of resource utilization and decoding latency.
+To demonstrate generality, we additionally validate our approach on HGP codes in Section~\ref{HGP}.